What is a rainwater harvesting system?

 - cleaning roads and sidewalks

 - fire hydrants

-How do our rainwater harvesters work?
+How do our rainwater harvesting systems work?

 Rainwater is first collected by rain gutters (for sloped roofs) or a drain (for flat roofs).
 It then reaches a primary filter that prevents leaves, insects, and other debris from entering the system.
 Water that passes through the filter flows into a recovery tank.

 Collected rainwater is stored in a leak-proof tank that is installed on the property or inside a building.

 The tank is equipped with a circulation system that prevents water stagnation.
 During a downpour, this system evacuates liquid at the bottom of the tank to ensure that only the freshest water remains.

 Using harvested rainwater is simple.
 A specially designed pump directs stored water through a micro-filter that removes any small particles, then provides optimal pressure to supply appliances, plumbing fixtures, and building systems.